draperlaboratory/cbat_tools/explicit_edge/README.md

 - `sub`: The name of the subroutine to transform.
 If not provided, the transform will run on all subroutines.
-Note that this differs from the `--value-set-sub` flag since the VSA will still be run o nthe whole program and the whole program will be returned, rather than a single subroutine.
+Note that this differs from the `--value-set-sub` flag since the VSA will still be run on the whole program and the whole program will be returned, rather than a single subroutine.